AmielCyber/AmielCyber/README.md

 **`👨🏽‍💻 Software Developer`**

 Hi!
-My name is Amiel.
-I am a Software Developer passionate about developing full-stack applications.
+My name is Amiel, a Software Developer passionate about developing full-stack applications.
 Currently I am building backend service with ASP.NET and C# and building frontend UIs with Angular and TypeScript/JavaScript.
 I enjoy working on either stack or both if needed.
 I am also knowledgeable in Java (similar to C#) and Spring (similar to ASP.NET).
-My next personal backend project will be in Java with Spring Boot.
+I am currently attending Chico CSU to obtain a Masters in Computer Science.
+My program projects consists of C++ and Python programs.
+With my recent love for C++, I hope to create some repos soon utilizing C++.
+An interactive CLI tool to optimize C++ object sizes based on the structuring on its property members, and an interactive UI using Qt to simulate a coffee machine (yes I love cofee).

-In my spare time, I enjoy exploring restaurants, coffee shops, hiking spots in San Diego.
+In my spare time, I enjoy exploring restaurants, coffee shops, and try recipes.
 I also enjoy reading books.
-The current books I am reading are Mistborn Era II *Shadow of Self* by Brandon Sanderson and *Dune* by Frank Herbert.
+The current book I am reading is Yumi and the Nightmare Painter by Brandon Sanderson.

 ### 🧰 Current Languages and Tools
 <div style="display: flex; flex-wrap: wrap; gap: 5px">